-Are you concerned about your investment losses in ARC New York City REIT?
-If so, The White Law Group may be able to help you by filing a FINRA arbitration claim against the brokerage firm that sold you the investment.
+Have you suffered investment losses in ARC New York City REIT?
+If so, The White Law Group may be able to help you recover your losses by filing FINRA Arbitration claim against the brokerage firm that sold you the investment.

-American Realty Capital New York City REIT invests in properties located in the five boroughs of New York City, with a focus on Manhattan.
+American Realty Capital New York City REIT is a non-traded real estate investment trust focused on properties located in the five boroughs of New York City, with a focus on Manhattan.
 The company closed its initial public offering in May 2015 and had raised a total of $764 million in investor equity, as of March 31, 2016.
-The company owns six properties valued at $785 million
+The company owns six properties valued at $785 million.

-If you suffered losses as a result of your purchase of ARC New York City REIT or another AR Global offering please call the securities attorneys of The White Law Group at 888-637-5510 for a free consultation.
+If you have invested in ARC New York City REIT or another non-traded REIT and would like to speak to a securities attorney about the potential to recover your investment losses, please call The White Law Group at 1-888-637-5510 for a free consultation.